SebKuzminsky/zenbot/breakout-board/README.md

 * Decrease isolation milling depth of cut from 0.010" to 0.006", hopefully i'll break fewer tools.
 If it doesn't isolate properly (like it probably won't) i can always touch off Z deeper and rerun the program.

+### Fabrication

+First pass ran to completion, didn't break the cutter (yay!), but didn't fully isolate the traces (as expected).

+Moved Z down 0.005, reran the program.

+It finished!
+There were a lot of burrs on the edges of the cuts, some that caused shorts between the traces or between the traces and the untouched copper pour.
+I scrubbed it with a scotchbrite pad and that fixed it, it's good!